15 Strongest Currencies In Asia In 2026: Updated List - XS

 Key Takeaways

-• The Singapore Dollar (SGD) is the strongest currency in Asia for 2026.
+• The Singapore Dollar (SGD) remains the strongest currency in Asia, supported by large financial hub, strong foreign assets, and stable policies.

 Rank